Chart Color Schemes

 Health

-Health performance in Prospect Vale is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Prospect Vale is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Prospect Vale faces significant health challenges, affecting both younger and older residents.
+Prospect Vale faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.

 Frequently Asked Questions - Health